×

 Example:

-An upskilling module teaches learners how to take three types of photos—one showing context, one close up and one with a label—so containment and maintenance notes can stand on their own.
+Build bench strength for new products, tools, and workflows without slowing day-to-day operations.
 It focuses on capturing useful angles rather than artistic shots and helps the next person take action without needing to call for clarification.

 Problem-Solving Activities